HigashiSan/CDC-High-Quality-Realtime-Cloud/README.md

 How to render realistic volume cloud is a topic I always want to try.
 So far, I have implemented most of the basic cloud rendering technologies, and the effect looks good.
-About layered cloud and other more advanced technologies, I will implement them slowly after I finish my graduation project.
+After I finished adaptive raymarching step size and split-frame reconstruction, performance is 2~3ms per frame.

 References: